Escherichia Coli Infections Clinical Presentation

 Patients with E coli traveler's diarrhea (ie, watery nonbloody diarrhea; caused by enterotoxigenic E coli [ETEC] or enteroaggregative E coli [EAggEC]) may appear to be dehydrated.
 Traveler's diarrhea is observed in young healthy travelers to tropical countries and is watery diarrhea without polymorphonuclear (PMN) leukocytes.
 The differential diagnoses of E coli traveler's diarrhea include rotavirus infection, Norwalk virus infection, Salmonella infection, and Campylobacter diarrhea.

-Patients with E coli childhood diarrhea (ie, watery nonbloody diarrhea; caused by EAggEC, enteroadherent E coli [EAEC], or enteropathogenic E coli [EPEC]) may also appear to be dehydrated.
+Patients with E coli childhood diarrhea (ie, watery nonbloody diarrhea; caused by EAggEC, enteroadherent E coli [EAEC], or enteropathogenic E coli [EPEC]) may appear to be dehydrated.
 These infections produce a noninflammatory watery diarrhea observed especially in children.
-The differential diagnoses of E coli childhood diarrhea include Vibrio cholerae infection and Rotavirus infection.
+The differential diagnoses of E coli childhood diarrhea include Vibrio cholerae infection and rotavirus infection.

 In May, June, and July, 2011 an outbreak of gastroenteritis caused by Shiga-toxin–producing E coli was seen in Germany.
-The majority of patients were adults and 22% of the cases developed hemolytic–uremic syndrome The outbreak strain was typed as an enteroaggregative Shiga-toxin–producing E coli O104:H4, producing extended-spectrum beta-lactamase.
+Most patients were adults, and 22% of the cases developed hemolytic–uremic syndrome.
+The outbreak strain was typed as an enteroaggregative Shiga-toxin–producing E coli O104:H4, producing extended-spectrum beta-lactamase.
 The consumption of sprouts was identified as the most likely vehicle of infection.
-This outbreak was different as it was caused by EAggEC that produced a Shiga toxin and it exemplifies the threat posed by foodborne pathogens with their propensity to cause large common-source outbreaks.[2, 3]
+This outbreak was different as it was caused by EAggEC that produced a Shiga toxin and it exemplifies the threat posed by foodborne pathogens with their propensity to cause large common-source outbreaks.
+[6, 7]

 Urinary tract infections

-Patients with E coli pyelonephritis or complicated UTI present with localized flank or low back pain, high fever (>102°F), and urinary frequency and urgency.
-Findings also include rigors, sweating, headache, nausea, and vomiting.
-It can be complicated by necrotizing intrarenal or perinephric abscess, which manifests as a bulging flank mass or pyelonephritis that does not respond to antibiotics.
-Patients with diabetes or urinary tract obstruction can also develop bacteremia and septicemia.
-The differential diagnoses include psoas abscess appendicitis, ectopic pregnancy, and ruptured ovarian cyst.
+Patients with E coli pyelonephritis or complicated UTI present with localized flank or low back pain, high fever (>102°F), urinary frequency, and urgency.
+Due to the systemic nature of this more severe infection, other symptoms may include rigors, sweating, headache, nausea, and vomiting.
+Untreated or severe infections can be complicated by necrotizing intrarenal or perinephric abscess, which may manifest as a bulging flank mass or pyelonephritis that does not respond to antibiotics.
+Patients with diabetes or urinary tract obstruction also can develop bacteremia and septicemia.

-Patients with E coliacute prostatitis or prostatic abscess have chills, sudden fever (>102°F), and perineal and back pain with a tender, swollen, indurated, and hot prostate.
+Patients with E coli acute prostatitis or prostatic abscess have chills, sudden fever (>102°F), and perineal and back pain with a tender, swollen, indurated, and hot prostate.
 Acute prostatitis also manifests as dysuria, urgency, and frequent voiding.
 Some patients may have myalgia, urinary retention, malaise, and arthralgia.
 If the patient does not respond to antibiotics, consider prostatic abscess and confirm it with imaging studies.
 Treatment consists of open surgical or percutaneous drainage.

 Patients with E coli prostatic abscess, which manifests as a complication of acute prostatitis, have a high fever despite adequate antimicrobial therapy and fluctuance of the prostate upon rectal examination.

-The differential diagnoses of E coli acute prostatitis or prostatic abscess can include chronic bacterial prostatitis, which is usually asymptomatic; some patients may have frequency, dysuria, and nocturia with pain and discomfort in the perineal, suprapubic, penile, scrotal, or groin region.
+The differential diagnoses of E coli acute prostatitis or prostatic abscess can include chronic bacterial prostatitis, which usually is asymptomatic; some patients may have frequency, dysuria, and nocturia with pain and discomfort in the perineal, suprapubic, penile, scrotal, or groin region.
 Also included are infected prostatic calculi, which can cause recurrent UTIs and should be surgically removed.
 Finally, nonbacterial prostatitis is also a differential diagnostic possibility and manifests as perineal, suprapubic scrotal, low back, or urethral tip pain.

 Additionally, patients with E coli renal abscess present with fever, pleuritic chest pain secondary to diaphragmatic irritation, and flank pain, with or without a palpable abdominal mass.[2]